• Why should I refer you, owner clients, for management?

 • Who pays the utilities?

-Unless otherwise noted, the assumption is and the lease states, the tenant is always responsible for utility payment.
+Unless otherwise noted, the assumption is and the lease states, the resident is always responsible for utility payment.

 • How long should a guest be allowed to stay?

 We have seen 7 days up to 15 days.
 The purpose of putting a time limit is to allow the landlord to have control and help prevent unauthorized occupants.
-Keep in mind, the tenant may always request additional days and most landlords would agree.
-The key is having the tenants make the formal request (in writing) and getting the landlords approval (in writing).
+Keep in mind, the resident may always request additional days and most landlords would agree.
+The key is having the residents make the formal request (in writing) and getting the landlords approval (in writing).

 • What should I charge for an NSF?

 The courts have ruled that NSF charges must be “reasonable”.
-What the heck does that mean?
+What does that mean?
 Here’s a good tip.
-Look at your local grocery store and Walmart to determine what they charge for an NSF check.
+Look at your local merchants to determine what they charge for an NSF check.
 You can reasonably argue they have set the community standard and go with that number.

 • How much should I charge for late fees?